decomplexity/SendOauth2/README.md

 ## 4. SERVICE SETTINGS: ##
 For Microsoft AAD client setup , it appears unnecessary to add 'offline_access' and 'SMTP.Send' Graph permissions as long as SendOauth2D authenticates with a logon using the user principal name (email address) because Graph will add them automatically.
 This is the result of Microsoft implementing Exchange (outlook.office.com) as the resource API for OAuth2 authenticated SMTP Send but not Graph (although Exchange does not itself now have a SMTP.Send permission to use!).
 If SendOauth2D authenticates with a logon from another email account in the same tenant, it may be necessary to add these as Graph permissions and 'grant Admin consent' for the tenant.
-MSFT scope permissions are quirky; they are explained in great detail in PHPMailer's WiKi document 'Microsoft OAuth2 SMTP issues'
+MSFT scope permissions are quirky; they are explained in great detail in PHPMailer's WiKi document 'Microsoft OAuth2 SMTP issues'.
+To use Microsoft client_credentials grant, the application must be registered (using Exchange Online PowerShell) as a service principal since the application itself and not a user - whether user principal or a delegated user -  will be invoking the Exchange resource; see https://learn.microsoft.com/en-gb/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth#authenticate-connection-requests.

-Google is simpler, but it is worth ensuring that when adding permissions via the OAuth consent screen that the Gmail API has been enabled (or you won’t be able to find 'mail.google.com' in order to select it).
+Google is less quirky, but it is worth ensuring that when adding permissions via the OAuth consent screen that the Gmail API has been enabled (or you won’t be able to find 'mail.google.com' in order to select it!).
+When using client credentials (service accounts) with the GoogleAPI, the permission to access Gmail is set somewhat obscurely in: https://console.cloud.google.com/apis/credentials and https://console.cloud.google.com/iam-admin/serviceaccounts (advanced settings / Domain-wide delegation) => https://admin.google.com/ => Security => Access and data control => API controls => Manage Domain-wide delegation => Add new [API client].
+Registering impersonation of a service account is similar to registering Amazon Web Services's Security Token Service API 'Roles'.

 ## 5. SendOauth2D SETTINGS: ##